This package is currently unavailable.

 Visit the art studio of Lester Campa (when in residence).

 Now you're in for an authentic, country-style lunch prepared and served outdoors at a local farmhouse near Las Terrazas.

-After some well-deserved ‘down time’ at the hotel, join your fellow travelers at the farewell dinner, served in a privately owned restaurant.
-Be sure to wear your dancing shoes as you enjoy live, traditional Cuban Buena Vista-style music and salsa dancing.
-Breakfast, lunch & dinner provided.
+After some well-deserved downtime at the hotel, join your fellow travelers at a farewell dinner, served in a privately owned restaurant.
+Be sure to wear your dancing shoes as you enjoy live, traditional Cuban music and salsa dancing, reminiscent of Buena Vista Social Club.

 † These visits are subject to availability.
 When not possible to visit, appropriate alternate visits will be included.

-FRIENDLY PLANET'S LICENSE NUMBER FOR SELLING CUBA: CT-2012-295959-1
+FRIENDLY PLANET'S LICENSE NUMBER FOR SELLING CUBA: CT-2014-309385-1

 My trip to Cuba introduced me to the people of Cuba.
 I loved being exposed to their everyday lives and being made to feel welcome by everyone!
 I hope I get the opportunity to visit again.

 Before You Book

 - Do I need a visa or any other documents?
 Travel visas are required for this package.
 Please review the requirements.

 - Should I purchase travel protection?
 Protect your travel investment with our recommended travel protection plan.